 - Submission of Section 36 application to the Scottish Ministers in December 2018

 - Section 36 consent awarded in February 2020

-ITPEnergised (ITPE) acted as EIA project manager and technical lead and author to several of the EIA Report chapters, including geology / hydrology and shadow flicker.
+ITPEnergised acted as EIA project manager, technical lead and author to several of the EIA Report chapters, including geology / hydrology and shadow flicker.

-The EIA scope and process were discussed with Energy Consents Unit of the Scottish Government as well as relevant consultees to ensure the EIA Report aligned with guidance on assessing the impact of repowered wind farms on the environment, while remaining compliant with the EIA Regulations.
-The approach involved presenting an assessment of the potential effects of the development at the site if it had been decommissioned and restored, while also acknowledging the presence of the existing wind farm and considering the difference in environmental effects between the existing and the proposed development.
+The EIA scope and process were discussed with Scottish Government Energy Consents Unit and relevant consultees, to ensure the assessment aligned with guidance on assessing the impact of repowered wind farms on the environment, while remaining compliant with the EIA Regulations.
+The approach involved assessing the potential effects of the development at the site if it had been decommissioned and restored, while also considering the difference in effects between the existing and the proposed development.